 Will the next Spider-Man movie star Venom and Morbius?

-While Spider-Man is part of the MCU, Sony has already been developing its own franchise of Spidey villains unconnected to that universe, starting with Tom Hardy’s antihero Venom in 2018 and continuing with 2020’s Morbius (starring Jared Leto).
+While Spider-Man is part of the MCU, Sony has already been developing its own franchise of Spidey villains unconnected to that franchise, starting with Tom Hardy’s Venom in 2018 and continuing with Morbius (starring Jared Leto).

-Now that Tom Holland’s Spider-Man is tied to the Marvel Cinematic Universe again, it seems unlikely he’ll meet up with Sony’s antiheroes just yet – though after the new deal is concluded it could be that he’ll appear.
+Now that Tom Holland’s Spider-Man is tied to the Marvel Cinematic Universe again, it seems unlikely he’ll meet up with Sony’s antiheroes just yet – though after the new deal concludes, it could be that he’ll then appear.

 Will there be a Spider-Man Sinister Six movie?

 Rumour has it that long-dead plans for a Sony movie based around the Sinister Six – a loose collection of Spider-Man villains that often includes Doctor Octopus, Vulture, Electro, Kraven the Hunter, Mysterio and Sandman – could be back on the cards.